 Job opportunities in Northwest Territories

-The employment outlook will be fair for Financial auditors and accountants (NOC 1111) in Northwest Territories for the 2021-2023 period.
+The employment outlook will be good for Financial auditors and accountants (NOC 1111) in Northwest Territories for the 2022-2024 period.

 The following factors contributed to this outlook: